MicrosoftDocs/powerapps-docs/powerapps-docs/developer/data-platform/use-upsert-insert-update-record.md

 1. The <xref:Microsoft.Xrm.Sdk.Messages.UpsertRequest> instance arrives with the <xref:Microsoft.Xrm.Sdk.Messages.UpsertRequest.Target?text=Target Property> set with an <xref:Microsoft.Xrm.Sdk.Entity> instance containing the data for a `Create` or `Update` operation.
    - The <xref:Microsoft.Xrm.Sdk.Entity> instance will typically have the <xref:Microsoft.Xrm.Sdk.Entity.KeyAttributes?text=Entity.KeyAttributes Property> set with values used to identify the record using alternate keys.
-1. If it exists, Dataverse will try to look up the record using the <xref:Microsoft.Xrm.Sdk.Entity.Id?text=Entity.Id> property of the <xref:Microsoft.Xrm.Sdk.Entity> instance instance set to the <xref:Microsoft.Xrm.Sdk.Messages.UpsertRequest.Target> property.
+1. If it exists, Dataverse will try to look up the record using the <xref:Microsoft.Xrm.Sdk.Entity.Id?text=Entity.Id> property of the <xref:Microsoft.Xrm.Sdk.Entity> instance set to the <xref:Microsoft.Xrm.Sdk.Messages.UpsertRequest.Target> property.
 Otherwise it will use the alternate key values from the <xref:Microsoft.Xrm.Sdk.Entity.KeyAttributes?text=Entity.KeyAttributes Property>.
 1. **If the record exists:**
-   1. Set the `Target` <xref:Microsoft.Xrm.Sdk.Entity.Id?text=Entity.Id> with the Id of the found record.
+   1. Set the `Target` <xref:Microsoft.Xrm.Sdk.Entity.Id?text=Entity.Id> with the primary key value of the found record.
-   1. Remove any data from the `Target` <xref:Microsoft.Xrm.Sdk.Entity.Attributes?text=Entity.Attributes> collection that match the alternate keys set in the `Target`.
+   1. Remove any data from the `Target` <xref:Microsoft.Xrm.Sdk.Entity.Attributes?text=Entity.Attributes> collection that have use the same keys used in the `Target` <xref:Microsoft.Xrm.Sdk.Entity.KeyAttributes?text=Entity.KeyAttributes> collection.
    1. Call `Update`.
    1. Set the <xref:Microsoft.Xrm.Sdk.Messages.UpsertResponse.RecordCreated?text=UpsertResponse.RecordCreated> property to `false`.
    1. Create an <xref:Microsoft.Xrm.Sdk.EntityReference> from the `Target` entity as the value for <xref:Microsoft.Xrm.Sdk.Messages.UpsertResponse.Target?text=UpsertResponse.Target>.
    1. Return the <xref:Microsoft.Xrm.Sdk.Messages.UpsertResponse>.
 1. **If the record doesn't exist:**
-   1. Copy any alternate key values from the `Target` <xref:Microsoft.Xrm.Sdk.Entity.KeyAttributes?text=Entity.KeyAttributes> that the `Target` *does not already have* in its <xref:Microsoft.Xrm.Sdk.Entity.Attributes?text=Entity.Attributes> collection into the `Target` <xref:Microsoft.Xrm.Sdk.Entity.Attributes?text=Entity.Attributes>.
+   1. Copy any data from the `Target` <xref:Microsoft.Xrm.Sdk.Entity.KeyAttributes?text=Entity.KeyAttributes> that the `Target` *does not already have* in its <xref:Microsoft.Xrm.Sdk.Entity.Attributes?text=Entity.Attributes> collection into the `Target` <xref:Microsoft.Xrm.Sdk.Entity.Attributes?text=Entity.Attributes>.
    1. Call `Create`.
    1. Set the <xref:Microsoft.Xrm.Sdk.Messages.UpsertResponse.RecordCreated?text=UpsertResponse.RecordCreated> to `true`.
    1. Create an <xref:Microsoft.Xrm.Sdk.EntityReference> from the `Target` entity and the `id` result of the `Create` operation as the value for <xref:Microsoft.Xrm.Sdk.Messages.UpsertResponse.Target?text=UpsertResponse.Target>.